-Western Australian Youth Orchestras is thrilled to announce the inaugural Carol Day Commission
+Western Australian Youth Orchestras is thrilled to announce the inaugural Carol Day Commission for women composers

 2018 will see WAYO commission a female-identifying, Australian composer to create a new work.
 WAYO is a not for profit registered charity which, since 1974, has been inspiring young people to achieve personal and professional excellence through their passion for music and engagement with their community.
 Reaching annual live audiences in excess of 30,000, WAYO pride ourselves on providing unparalleled orchestral training and performance opportunities for young Western Australians and our audiences.
 The selected composer will be invited to write a ten-minute piece for full symphony orchestra with triple winds, to be premiered by our flagship ensemble (WA Youth Orchestra) in Perth Concert Hall in July 2019.